 Example 4: Changes staged for commit

-Once you stage the changes with git add
+Once you stage the changes with git add, running git status again will output:

 On branch mainYour branch is up to date with 'origin/main'.Changes to be committed:(use "git restore --staged <file>..." to unstage)modified: modifiedfile.txt